Policy Architects

 Guaranteed Future Insurability

-In my opinion, the most important reasons to consider an insurance policy for kids is to guarantee their insurability into adulthood.
+The most important reason for considering an insurance policy for kids is to guarantee their insurability into adulthood.
 Unfortunately, some children develop health and lifestyle issues that affect their insurability.

-For example, if you have a child that develops diabetes or takes up an extreme sport, many insurance companies will not underwrite that risk.
+For example, if you have a child who develops diabetes or takes up an extreme sport, many insurance companies will not underwrite that risk.

-Children with developmental issues are also viewed by insurance carriers as problematic.
-For example, attention deficit hyperactivity disorder (ADHD), is more prevalent than ever.
+Insurance carriers also view children with developmental issues as problematic.
+For example, attention deficit hyperactivity disorder (ADHD) is more prevalent than ever.
 Statistically speaking, kids with ADHD have a higher incidence of accidental death, self-medication with drugs/ alcohol, and higher rates of suicide.

 Securing insurance for your child when they are very young gives them access to life insurance as adults.